 Optimizing for your landing pages for organic search is much better than relying on paid ads to increase visibility.
 Search engines tend to give preference to landing pages that employ SEO over those that use PPC advertising.
 This means that you are better off investing both, but more efforts should go towards SEO.

 Increase Page Loading Speeds

 Page loading speed is one of the leading ranking factors on Google because it affects user experience.
 The same applies to landing pages.
 As more people start using smartphones to access the internet, page load times increasingly become a crucial element of landing pages.
 A faster page translates into reduced bounce rates, which increases the chances of conversions.

-The following graph shows how page loading speeds affects the performance of a landing page.
+The following graph shows how page loading speeds affect the performance of a landing page.

 Source: John Chow

 Use Contrasting Colours

-Using contrasting colours increases the visibility of your CTA button.
+Using contrasting colours increase the visibility of your CTA button.
 Ideally, the button should have a bright colour and a dull background so that the visitor notices it the first time they visit the webpage.

 Ensure that Above-the-fold Content is Important

 Above-the-fold content refers to elements that appear on the topmost part of your landing page.
 In newspapers, this content is usually the most interesting to encourage customers to buy the paper.

 You should use a similar approach when designing your landing pages.
 Make sure that the part users see first before scrolling down has the most important content.
 For instance, you could add the CTA button, the headline, and brief copy.